All recipe posts are written by our co-founder Jennifer J. Yoo unless otherwise noted.

 - Rinse the cooked noodles in cold water, then drain.
 Add 1 tablespoon of sesame oil and mix gently.
 The oil will stop the noodle from sticking to each other.

 - Move the noodles to a bowl.
 Add the toppings you had set aside.
-If using the soy marinated eggs (we hope you do!) slice it length wise and place on top of the noodle.
+If using the soy marinated eggs (I hope you do!) slice it length wise and place on top of the noodle.
 Take couple pieces of the onion and serrano pepper slices from the soy marinated egg sauce mixture.
 Sprinkle sesame seeds then gently pour the sauce on top.
 Enjoy!

 © 2018, Gotham Grove